of a smaller disk)

 Journal of child psychology and psychiatry, and allied disciplines (J Child Psychol Psychiatry)

-Citation added by JGonzlez Torre about three years ago
+Citation added by JGonzlez Torre about four years ago